Khazl/esi-client/docs/Api/CorporationApi.md

 Get corporation structures

 Get a list of corporation structures.
-This route's version includes the changes to structures detailed in this blog: https://www.eveonline.com/article/upwell-2.0-structures-changes-coming-on-february-13th  --- Alternate route: `/v3/corporations/{corporation_id}/structures/`  --- This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Station_Manager   --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/corporations/{corporation_id}/structures/)
+This route's version includes the changes to structures detailed in this blog: https://www.eveonline.com/article/upwell-2.0-structures-changes-coming-on-february-13th  --- Alternate route: `/dev/corporations/{corporation_id}/structures/`  Alternate route: `/v3/corporations/{corporation_id}/structures/`  --- This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Station_Manager

 ### Example
 ```php